World Series ring: Memorabilia

 World Series rings are considered valuable sports memorabilia.
 In 2007, Casey Stengel's 1951 World Series ring sold for $180,000.
 When Lenny Dykstra went through bankruptcy in 2009, his 1986 World Series ring sold for $56,762.50 through Heritage Auctions, three times as much as was expected.
 Others have sold their rings on eBay.
 Doug Baker of the 1984 World Series champion Detroit Tigers had a new ring made after his original was stolen, and when he recovered the original ring, he sold it for $12,322.
 Cucho Rodriguez, a scout for the Red Sox, sold his 2004 World Series ring for over $53,000 and in 2011, Scott Williamson auctioned off his 2004 ring for $89,000.
+On the August 15, 2013 episode of Pawn Stars, a 2004 World Series ring was offered for sale but it could not be sold as the ring once belonged to disgraced pitcher Brandon Puffer.
+The shop declined to make an offer, claiming Puffer's off-field problems destroyed the resale value of the ring.

 More recently, Willie Stargell's 1979 World Series ring was sold at auction for over $82,000.
-However, the ring that once belonged to disgraced pitcher Brandon Puffer, when offered for sale on the August 15, 2013, episode of Pawn Stars could not be sold.
-The shop declined to make an offer, claiming Puffer's off-field problems destroyed the resale value of the ring.

 The National Baseball Hall of Fame and Museum contains an exhibit on World Series rings.
 The New York Yankees Museum, located in Yankee Stadium, has an exhibit with replicas of all Yankees' World Series rings, including the pocket watch given after the 1923 World Series.
 Yogi Berra won the most World Series rings with 10, as a player.
 Frankie Crosetti won 17 as a player and as a coach.